Victoria-FZ-eng/Reading-Notes/README.md

 And now I will introduce myself: I'm Victoria , I hold a bachelore degree in civil engineering & I'm on the way to be a developer.

-you can contact me on my [linked in profile](https://www.linkedin.com/in/victoria-f-abuzulof-0a0997200/) .
+you can contact me on my [linked-in profile](https://www.linkedin.com/in/victoria-f-abuzulof-0a0997200/) .

 ***Stay Safe, Happy & always Move Forward.***